 Goodwill NYNJ offers Behavioral Health Services for adults with serious mental illness and/or co-occurring substance use disorders.

 Our comprehensive treatment and rehabilitation services support participants on their path to recovery.
 We aim to help them to gain the necesary skills to live independently in their own home, develop a supportive network in their own community, obtain an education, and get a job.

 Our clinical treatment services for adults with mental illness and/or co-occurring substance use disorders offer individual, group and family therapy; psychiatric assessment; medication management and education; crisis services; integrated dual disorder treatment and more.
 We also offer Primary Care services for individuals with serious mental illness.

 PROS is a treatment and rehabilitation program for adults (18+ years old) with serious mental illness, providing assistance with the mental health and substance use issues that prevent participants from achieving their life goals.

-Located in Brooklyn and Queens, the program helps participants gain the necessary skills to live independently, to get a job and to develop the support to integrate into their community.
+Located in Brooklyn, Queens, and Manhattan, the program helps participants gain the necessary skills to live independently, to get a job and to develop the support to integrate into their community.